 - Normal IV (one inserted into a vein just below your skin)

-Home IV treatment is a way you or your child can receive IV medicine without being in the hospital or going to a clinic.
+Home IV treatment is a way for you or your child to receive IV medicine without being in the hospital or going to a clinic.

-You may need high doses of antibiotics or special types of antibiotics that you cannot take by mouth.
+You may need high doses of antibiotics or antibiotics that you cannot take by mouth.

 - You may have started IV antibiotics in the hospital that you need to keep getting for a while after you leave the hospital.